ybbond/ybbond/content/posts/Trying bs-json and bs-fetch to Publish My Gist as Blog.md

 When I first writing the code for parsing the return JSON value to valid ReasonML record, I was in a bit of a hurry.
 I wrote the kickstarting code in a cafe while my friend is ordering something.
 I encountered an error that I fixed easily.
 What a pity that I forgot what that error was.
 More of a pity is if I remember I encountered that error, I will not stuck for so long.

-GitHub Gist endpoint gives verbose information about the gists, one of them is the type of the file.
+GitHub Gist endpoint gives verbose information about the gists, one of them is the type of the file's programming language.
 The return value store the file type as a value with object key `type`.
 ReasonML doesn't want its record key as string `type`, because it is a reserved keyword.
 So I made the key as `type_`.
 Error gone.

 Then I stopped writing code for that time, and I forget the progress that I've made.